Officers Charles Abney, Chair, Board of Directors

 Michael Shapiro* Executive Committee includes all Officers as well as Directors noted with an asterisk

 Nancy and Holcombe T. Green, Jr. Director, High Museum of Art

-Prior to joining the High, Suffolk served as director of Philbrook Museum of Art in Tulsa, Okla. from 2007 through 2015, where he designed and implemented a comprehensive plan that aligned the institution’s programming with the interests of Tulsa residents.
+Prior to joining the High, Suffolk served as director of Philbrook Museum of Art in Tulsa, Okla., where he designed and implemented a comprehensive plan that aligned the institution’s programming with the interests of Tulsa residents.
 This led to a reinstallation of the museum’s permanent collection galleries, increases in membership and attendance, and a dramatic change in visitor demographics, including five consecutive years with minority participation over 40 percent of total attendance.
 The success of this institutional strategy and program was nationally recognized in a 2013 study led by independent researchers Anne Bergeron and Beth Tuttle in partnership with the American Alliance of Museums (AAM), in which Philbrook was highlighted as one of six national models of community engagement.
 He also was instrumental in leading the development and opening of Philbrook Downtown, a 30,000-square-foot satellite facility opened in 2013.
 During his tenure, Philbrook acquired nearly 7,000 works of art, representing 42 percent of the Museum’s permanent collection.

 Suffolk has curated more than 25 exhibitions and has participated as a juror, panel member or guest lecturer for a variety of art-related organizations and programs.
 He holds a Master’s degree in art history from Bryn Mawr College, a Master’s degree in higher education administration from Columbia University, and a Bachelor of Arts degree from Connecticut College.
-He is also a graduate of the Getty Leadership Institute.